xavierjohn/FunctionalDddAspTemplate/README.md

 Each function either succeeds and moves the code along the track, or fails and sends the code down a different track.
 This approach can make error handling more explicit and easier to reason about.

-For details look the package [FunctionalDDD](https://github.com/xavierjohn/FunctionalDDD)
+For details look at the package [FunctionalDDD](https://github.com/xavierjohn/FunctionalDDD)

 ## Sample
 Here is a more elaborate sample code [BuberDinner](https://github.com/xavierjohn/BuberDinner)